spence3033/CSE381-portfolio/README.md

 4. If true, Stop!
 You won!
 5. If no,

-5-a.
-Was it too high?
+a) Was it too high?

-5-b.
-The range has been shortened from the bottom to the number just under the number chosen.
+b) The range has been shortened from the bottom to the number just under the number chosen.

 5-c.
 Now pick the median of the new range.